achapin/spaceshooter/README.md

 ## Tech Approach
 Since this a cooperative game instead of competitive, using dedicated servers probably isn't necessarily required.
 Client relay should be acceptable because the chance of a bad actor affecting gameplay is much lower.
 Whether using servers or relay, though, low latency is going to be necessary, since the players are going to be constantly in motion and can fly close to each other.
 All sorts of tricks will be needed to smooth over even normal operating latency.
 Keeping the number of networked entities to a minimum will help, so as to keep the traffic volume lower.

+Since the game state is likely to have more changing frame-by-frame than staying the same, it makes sense for each (flying) entity being synced over the wire to send its state out each frame, over an unreliable channel.
+Including a synced timestamp value allows the receivers to disregard packets if they have a newer state.
+Things to be sent include:
+- Position (Vec3)
+- Orientation (Vec3?)
+- Speed (float, assuming that ships can only move forward or backwards would save from having to send a full vec3)

+Other things like hp and damage state might be able to sent separately over a reliable channel, since that likely won't be changing every single tick.

 ## References / Influences
 - Rogue Squadron: https://en.wikipedia.org/wiki/Star_Wars:_Rogue_Squadron